Donyale MacKrill - Go2Africa Creative Director

 What I love about Africa

-Africa’s ancient landscape humbles and welcomes you at the same time.
-Here, we humans know how fragile we really are, but we are also part of the natural rhythm of life.
-There are still wild places to explore between the booming cities and modern infrastructure.
-This is where mankind grew strong millenia ago – it was here in Africa that we formed communities, developed complex language, began to dance and decorate ourselves.
-It was here in Africa that we first dreamed of God.
-So, in a way, everyone who comes here is coming home.
+There are still truly wild places to explore, off the beaten track, beyond the booming cities and modern infrastructure.
+Africa is where mankind grew strong millenia ago – it was here that we formed communities, developed complex language, began to dance and decorate ourselves.
+It was here that we first dreamed of gods.
+In a way, every visitor to Africa is coming home to a place they know, deep in their bones.

 Some African travel advice